App-Choreography/GitHubProfileLeague/README.md

 - Their name and GitHub link will be added to App-Choreo's website.
 - The owner of this organisation CodingSpecies, will add the link of the winners profile to their own profile README.
 - Other prizes are still to be considered.

-## 🎯 Filling in the Leagues:

-- To add your entry, replace the `NAME 1` (or whatever number) with your GitHub name and link in this format: `[GitHub Name](githubprofilelink)`.
-- Where it says `Profile Screenshot 1`(or whatever number) change it to your profile README screenshot.